 The revision hash is used to help you determine whether the behavior of a syncable object is the same between engines.
 Because objects within the Masking Engine are compositional, the behavior of an object is influenced by all of its dependencies.
-When a syncable object is listed or exported, the Masking Engine computes a revision\hash, which uniquely identifies the object's behavior.
+When a syncable object is listed or exported, the Masking Engine computes a revision_hash, which uniquely identifies the object's behavior.

-The revision\hash is a SHA1 hash that represents that object's state, as well as the state of all objects it depends on.
-If two objects have the same revision hash, it is safe to assume that the behavior the objects is the same.
+The revision_hash is a SHA1 hash that represents that object's state, as well as the state of all objects it depends on.
+If two objects have the same revision hash, it is safe to assume that the behavior of the objects is the same.
 However, it is possible for two objects to have the same behavior but have divergent revision hashes.
-For example, you could have two lookup algorithms with the same name, lookup file, and key, and they do not necessarily guaranteed to have the same revision hash.
+For example, you could have two lookup algorithms with the same name, lookup file, and key, and they do not necessarily guarantee to have the same revision hash.

-The revision\hash does not change when the password or the ssh key for the FILE\CONNECTOR, DATASET\CONNECTOR or DATABASE\CONNECTOR is updated.
+The revision_hash does not change when the password or the ssh key for the FILE_CONNECTOR, DATASET_CONNECTOR or DATABASE_CONNECTOR is updated.
 This is intentionally done because we do not export the password or the ssh key for security purposes.
-This allows users to update the password after import without changing the revision\hash.
+This allows users to update the password after import without changing the revision_hash.
 If a user is overriding a connector that already has a password set, the import does not reset the password and will leave the current, pre-import value.

-The revision\hash may change from version to version, and the hash comparison should be done only if both the source engine and the target engine are on the same version of the product.
+The revision_hash may change from version to version, and the hash comparison should be done only if both the source engine and the target engine are on the same version of the product.
 It is also not guaranteed to be the same between two engines at the same version if they are synced from an engine at some other version.
 E.g. There are three engines as follows